 Another trick is to convert the video to h264 in a media encoder to make an MP4 file.
 You can Google "Convert video to h264 mp4" to find tools that can do this for you.
 Next, upload it to Facebook.

-You can use one of many apps to achieve this. e.g. on Windows Movie Maker, open your video as save as Facebook video.
+You can use one of many apps to achieve this. e.g. on Windows Movie Maker, open your Facebook video.

 Facebook video uploads getting stuck during upload may be your fault or Facebook's.
 It could get pretty annoying if your video file works perfectly fine and your connection is active –as it becomes more difficult to understand why exactly your video gets stuck.
 This article explained the various causes of this error; Workarounds and tricks for fixing the error.